“Let me be crystal-clear, black-and-white: we do not need money.” – Lawrence Stroll Feb 2022

 In terms of how did the stock market react to AML’s big announcement?
 AML shares finished the week down by 2.6%.

-In early July, AML also received a £1.3 bil. offer from the Atlas Consortium The offere consisted of £203 million cash followed by a £1.1 bil. underwritten rights issue of which the Altlas/Geely group would have invested an additional £300 mil.
+In early July, AML also received a £1.3 bil. offer from the Atlas Consortium.
+The offer consisted of £203 million cash followed by a £1.1 bil. underwritten rights issue in which the Altlas/Geely group would have invested an additional £300 mil.